 The Impact of your Debt Load

-One of the biggest factors that goes into your credit score is the amount of debt you have.
-Your level of debt is 30% of your credit score.
-The credit scoring calculation considers your credit utilization – the ratio between your credit card balance and your credit limit – for each of your credit cards and your total credit utilization.
+The amount of debt you have is one of the biggest factors that goes into your credit score; your level of debt is 30% of your credit score.
+The credit scoring calculation considers your credit utilization – the ratio between your credit card balance and your credit limit – for each of your credit cards and your overall credit utilization.
 The higher your credit card balances are relative to your credit limit, the more it hurts your credit score.
-Maxed-out card balances are the worst.
+Maxed-out and over-the-limit card balances are the worst of all.

 Your credit score also takes into account how close your loan balance is to the original loan amount.
-Paying your loans is better for your credit score.
+Paying your loan balances is better for your credit score.

 Can You Handle Your Debt?

 How you handle debt also has an impact on your credit score.
 Paying off your balances quickly helps raise your credit score because you’re lowering your credit utilization.
 If your debt is too much to handle, your credit score could suffer.
 For example, if you miss payments because you can’t afford your debt, you’ll lose credit score points.

 Choosing debt settlement or bankruptcy to deal with your debt will result in credit score damage that takes several months, even years, to recover from.
 Credit counseling and debt consolidation don’t directly affect your credit score.
 But, debt consolidation can have a negative impact on your credit score.
 You could be penalized for opening up a new account, an action that lowers your average credit age.
 Age of credit is 15% of your credit score.